argv-minus-one/gzdoom-use-to-pickup/README.md

 	If yes, always use the `Tag` in the INI as the displayed name of the item.

+* `UseSpriteDimensions`

+	Normally, this mod will attempt to figure out the real dimensions of affected items by examining their sprites.
+If this is set to no, that will not happen for affected actors; their normal `Radius` and `Height` properties will be used, and `ZOffset` will be assumed to be zero.
+Default is yes.

+	This mod is not able to detect the correct dimensions of models or voxels.
+It is also not able to detect whether a given actor has a model or voxel representation.
+For this reason, `UseSpriteDimensions` must be explicitly turned off for such actors.

+* `Radius` & `Height`

+	If provided, these set the radius and height of affected items for the purposes of positioning brackets around them.
+If both are provided, `UseSpriteDimensions=no` is implied.

+	In vanilla, the actor properties `Radius` and `Height` are not usually correct for inventory item classes, because nothing can collide with them anyway.
+However, this mod *does* need those values to be correct.
+It can figure out the correct values by looking at their sprites, but won't give correct results for actors represented by voxels or models.
+These two INI settings allow you to supply the correct values explicitly, without changing the actual actor classes.

+* `ZOffset`

+	If provided, this sets how far off the ground affected items float, for the purposes of positioning brackets around them.
+This will override sprite-based detection of that value.

+	Many games have collectable items that appear to float above the ground, rather than lying on the ground, such as Doom's Soulsphere.
+This floating is not represented by any actor property.
+As far as the engine is concerned, they are lying on the ground, not floating in the air.

+	As with `Radius` and `Height`, this mod does need that information, and can examine sprites to determine the correct value, but that won't work for non-sprite actors.
+For those actors, this INI setting needs to be provided instead.

 The INI format is defined by [the INIFile library](https://github.com/argv-minus-one/gzdoom-zscript-utils/tree/master/INIFile).
 Sections are merged as specified in the documentation for that library, [under “Merging Data by Actor Class”](https://github.com/argv-minus-one/gzdoom-zscript-utils/blob/master/INIFile/README.md#user-content-merging-data-by-actor-class).

 ## Credits